kairosity/mp2-tunnel-focus/README.md

 This web application has been conceptualised and designed around that premise: small bursts of productivity which added together result in successfully completed tasks and projects.
 Tunnel Focus works as a simple task manager, except that it also keeps track of how long a user works on a particular task.
 As such it can be used to help with and encourage an Agile approach to development or any other area that requires task management.

+It combines a stopwatch timer with two pomodoro timers, one for 15 minutes & one for 25 minutes.
+It was designed to only accomodate these two time segments specifically because they have been studied as being the most effective time periods for human bursts of focus.

 # UX